article | May 19, 2017

 This post seeks to help you answer a simple, yet powerful, question:

 “Is this really an issue?”

 Begin with an executive level assessment of your sales strategy.
-Download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section and start by reviewing “Is My Sales Strategy a Problem?” on page 260 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
 From your assessment, and/or when your team brings you a sales problem, evaluate it with Sales Problem Grader.
 The tool has 10 yes/no questions.
 A yes response gets awarded 10 points.
 A no response gets 0 points.
 A total score of 50 or above means this sales problem warrants further investigation.
 A total score below 50 means this sales problem should be ignored.
 It’s just noise.

 Why you should care?